 Our Central Coast staff based out of Arroyo Grande

 Doug studied Aerospace Engineering at the University of Arizona.
 Most recently, he spent 20 years with the County of Inyo Water Department as Contract Manager and Assistance Director working to re-water the Owens Valley.
 Prior to that he served as Contact Manager and Master Scheduler for over 20 years for various aerospace companies in Southern California.
-Doug is a life-long fly fisherman and has been a member of the Santa Lucia Flyfishers for the past 5 years. new future.
+Doug is a life-long fly fisherman and has been a member of the Santa Lucia Flyfishers for the past 5 years.

 Watershed Projects Manager